syncfusion/blazor-docs/src/notifications/progress-bar/states.md

 ## Indeterminate

-The state of the progress bar can be used to indeterminate mode by setting the [`IsIndeterminate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_IsIndeterminate) property to **true** when the progress cannot be estimated or calculated.
-It can be combined with determinate mode to know the estimating progress before the actual progress starts.
+ When the progress cannot be estimated or calculated, the indeterminate state of the Progress Bar can be used to set the [`IsIndeterminate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_IsIndeterminate) property to true.
+It can be combined with the determinate mode to know the estimating progress before the actual progress starts.

 ```csharp
 @using Syncfusion.Blazor.ProgressBar